On transversality of bent hyperplane arrangements and the topological expressiveness of ReLU neural networks: Obstructions to Topological Expressiveness and Applications

-Now Corollary \ref{cor:vertexadjnplus1} tells us that $p_1$ and $p_2$ are connected by an edge ($1$--cell), $e$, of $\mathcal{C}(A)$.
+By Corollary \ref{cor:vertexadjnplus1}, $p_1$ and $p_2$ are connected by a $1$--cell $e \in \mathcal{C}(A)$.
 It follows that $e$ is in both $\mathcal{E}_1$ and $\mathcal{E}_2$.
 But this is impossible, since it would require $e$ to be oriented in two different directions at once.
 We conclude that one of $\mathcal{E}_1$ or $\mathcal{E}_2$ must be empty, hence Proposition \ref{prop:subgraph} tells us that one of $S_1, S_2$ must be empty.
 The result follows.

 \end{proof}